ironbar/hungry_geese/reports/04_Modeling.md

 If we realize that I only have 20 cpus then my speed of 5 matches per second is not that bad.

+So maybe instead of focusing on playing speed I should optimize train data generation, or run evaluations less frequently.

+#### Increase model capacity

+So I'm going to train on the best configuration so far increasing the model capacity and doing evaluation only each 20 epochs.
+This will make the learning faster.

 ### Results

 <!---